Lucerne Festival: Festivals

 Lucerne Festival organized three festivals every year until 2019.
 Due to the Coronavirus pandemic in 2020 all three festivals had to be cancelled; inaugural Spring Musical Weekend (with Teodor Currentzis), the Summer Festival and the weekend in fall (with Igor Levit and Patricia Kopatchinskaja).
 Instead, in August 2020 Lucerne Festival presented a comeback to life-music with the ten-day “Life is Live” Festival, during which the Lucerne Festival Orchestra was led by Herbert Blomstedt for the first time.

 In May 2021 the Festival communicated a new strategy and presented three new festival formats in spring and autumn.
 The central Summer Festival will in future be complemented in the fall by Lucerne Festival Forward which will take place in November 2021 for the first time, a new short festival with the Lucerne Festival Orchestra starting in spring 2022 and a Piano Festival with pianist Igor Levit was announced for May 2023.

 Summer Festival

 The largest festival is the Summer Festival taking place in August and September and featuring over 100 events.
 The core of the festival are around 30 symphony concerts featuring the world’s best orchestras, conductors and soloists.
 Since 2003 it has been launched by the Lucerne Festival Orchestra.
 International stars are invited to be "artistes étoiles" and "composers-in-residence".

 The Summer Festival is organized around an annual theme; recent topics have been "Identity", "Childhood" and "Power".
 The theme of the 2021 Summer Festival is "crazy".

+The 2025 Summer Festival, themed Open End, will be the last under the direction of Director Michael Haefliger.
+The event will also mark the first appearance of the Ark Nova, an inflatable mobile concert hall, in Europe.